Skip to content

 Never skip gates for failures introduced by your own work.

 For most changes, yes.
 Gates provide faster, more consistent feedback than human review.
-For critical changes (auth, payments, PHI), use escalation triggers to require human approval.
+For critical changes (auth, payments, PII), use escalation triggers to require human approval.

 A Git worktree is a separate working directory linked to the same repository.
 LumenFlow creates a worktree for each WU, isolating your work from other changes.